Stellenausschreibungen

 We propose

-The recent COVID-19 crisis and the war in Ukraine made it clear the building resilience is paramount in many fields of policy making.
+The COVID-19 crisis and the conflict in Ukraine made it clear the building resilience is paramount in many fields of policy making.
 Regarding Critical Infrastructure (CI), focus has shift from the pure protection of CI to building resilience of Critical Entities, as reflected in the commission Directive on the “Critical Entities Resilience” (CER)[1] which is replacing the limited scope European Critical Infrastructure (ECI) Directive[2].
 Regarding Hybrid Threats, JRC in collaboration with the Centre of Excellence for countering Hybrid Threats (HCoE) has developed a conceptual model[3] to characterize and describe Hybrid Threat related activities and a model that allows to examine the effects of Hybrid Threats have in a holistic manner and also support resilience building through the whole of society approach[4].

 We look for